tjbencomo/survival-talk-pntlab/README.md

 # survival-talk-pntlab
 Best practices for survival analysis given at the Mayo Clinic Precision Neurotheraputics Lab (Summer 2019).

+`survival_talk.pdf` contains the lecture slides and `tutorial.Rmd` is a case study on prostate cancer with code.

 ## Goals
 The talk is meant to introduce non-statisticians to several topics needed for survival analysis including: